Trip Planning

 Day 4 : Morning shoot — Afternoon departure

-• Circulate basic information to your friends/family/clients.
+• Circulate basic information among your friends/family/clients.
 It is best to get everybody involved at this point and tell them you are going to shoot birds in Argentina on certain dates.
 Forwarding them the email is the easiest way to get everybody the information.
 Here you will have a soft headcount.

 Step 3: Committing Phase

-Here you reserve the dates and start collecting deposits for your dove hunt.There are 3 basic steps:
+Here you reserve the dates and start collecting deposits for your dove hunt.
+There are 3 basic steps:

 • Pencil in the group on our schedule.
 Once you have an idea of specific dates and number of people, contact us and place a soft hold.
-We can probably hold dates for 2-3 weeks, but please be considerate as certain times of the year have very limited availability
+We can probably hold dates for 2-3 weeks, but please be considerate as certain times of the year have very limited availability.

 • Receive and circulate the payment link.
 After placing a soft hold on certain dates, we will send information to pay the 50% deposit by credit card or check.
-It is important to circulate this to the group members
+It is important to circulate this to the group members.

 • Send the payment.
 Once a deposit is made, the trip is a reality.